green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 * The required fee as specified by Dublin City Council or An Bord Pleanála
 * The substance of your observations - see more below.

-This needs to be done before the last date for observations.
+This needs to be done by the last date for observations.
 Dublin City Council or An Bord Pleanála adhere strictly to this deadline.

 #### The substance of your observation

 Your observation needs to be based on planning grounds.
+Observations that are not planning related are likely to be ignored.
 Where possible you should support your observation with reference to planning guidelines.
 Planning guidelines you can reference include:

 * [Zoning for the site in question](https://myplan.ie/)
 * [The Dublin City Development Plan](https://www.dublincity.ie/dublin-city-development-plan-2016-2022)